Want to stay on top of the social media game? Here are the biggest social media trends we've seen in 2021 so far.

 Keen to start sharing content for good on social media?
 Check out these Feminism Campaign Graphic Templates by Chanut_industries, this Environment Day Social Media Template by VictorThemes and this poster for Black History Month by lilynthesweetpea.

 In this day and age, it can be hard to scroll through social media without feeling like you’re being targeted with ads left, right and centre.
 In fact, the average person is exposed to between 6,000 and 10,000 ads daily!
-Due to the over-saturation of ‘purposeful’ brands and marketing on social media, as well as the move toward more authentic content, as a consumer it can be refreshing to see when companies actually admit what they are: brands that have been built to sell products.
-And as people begin questioning authenticity more and more, self-aware advertising has become the latest and greatest marketing trend to grace our social media feeds over the last few years – and it’s still going strong in 2021.
+Due to the oversaturation of ‘purposeful’ brands and marketing on social media, as well as the move toward more authentic content, as a consumer it can be super refreshing to see brands admit what they are: brands built to sell products.
+And as people begin questioning the authenticity of ads, brands and products, self-aware advertising has become one of the latest and greatest trends to grace our social media feeds over the last few years – and it’s still going strong in 2021.

 Over the last few years, plenty of big brands have started waking up to the concept of self-aware marketing.
-Perhaps the poster-child for self aware marketing done right, in 2018, Swedish oat milk brand Oatly caught consumers’ attention all over the world with their range of hilarious OOH posters, billboards and social posts – a campaign blatantly poking fun at not just themselves, but the concept of advertising in general.
+The poster-child for self aware marketing done right, Swedish oat milk brand Oatly caught eyes all over the world with their range of hilarious OOH posters and billboards in 2018, a campaign blatantly poking fun at not just themselves, but the concept of advertising in general.
 And now in 2021, they’re continuing to utilize this clever marketing strategy on their social media.

 While marketing your brand by making fun of it may seem counter-productive, the best self-aware marketing campaigns take the assumptions that people hold about a brand or product and face them head on – showing a level of authenticity and transparency that consumers are craving more and more.